Hao Lin: Early life and education

 Hao Lin was born and grew up in Beijing.
 He received his Bachelor and Master of Architecture at Tsinghua University; Master of Architecture at University of California, Berkeley; and PhD in Architecture at the University of Cambridge.
 He is a Chartered Member of the Royal Institute of British Architects (RIBA).

 Career

-From 2014 to 2020, Hao was an adjunct associate professor, teaching subjects such as socio-ecobalance and supervising postgraduate theses at the Faculty of Social Sciences, The Chinese University of Hong Kong.
+From 2014 to 2020, Hao was an adjunct professor, teaching subjects such as socio-ecobalance and supervising postgraduate theses at the Faculty of Social Sciences, The Chinese University of Hong Kong.

 From 2020 to 2023, he is Honorary Research Fellow of Tsinghua University Institute of Culture & Creativity.

 Since 2020, he has been a Committee Member of the Professional Committee of Cultural Creativity of Tsinghua Alumni Association (CCTAA).

 From 2008 to 2015, he took a lead of the overall master planning and architectural design of Taikoo Li Chengdu.

 From 2008 to 2017, he led the pro bono-based design and development of two earthquake-relief community centre projects in the rural areas of Sichuan Province, working closely with the China Children and Teenagers' Fund (CCTF), donors, and local communities to support local rural revitalisation initiatives.